An official website of the United States government

 PHILIPPINE SEA

-An F-35C Lightning II, attached to Strike Fighter Squadron (VFA) 147, approaches a catapult on the flight deck of Nimitz-class aircraft carrier USS George Washington (CVN 73) while underway in the Philippine Sea, June 12, 2024.
-The George Washington Carrier Strike Group (GWA CSG) is on patrol in the U.S. 7th Fleet area of operations.
+An MH-60S Seahawk, attached to Helicopter Sea Combat Squadron (HSC) 12, hovers during a search and rescue exercise with the Nimitz-class aircraft carrier USS George Washington (CVN 73) while underway in the Philippine Sea, Aug.
+9, 2025.
+The George Washington Carrier Strike Group (GWA CSG) is conducting routine operations in the U.S. 7th Fleet area of operations.
 The George Washington is the U.S. Navy’s premier forward-deployed aircraft carrier, a long-standing symbol of the United States’ commitment to maintaining a free and open Indo-Pacific region, while operating alongside allies and partners across the U.S. Navy’s largest numbered fleet.
-(U.S. Navy photo by Mass Communication Specialist 2nd Class August Clawson)
+(U.S. Navy photo by Mass Communication Specialist 3rd Class Geoffrey L. Ottinger)

 Share